w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 ```

 After a few seconds, you should see the hash of the transaction and if you would like to verify the
-nomination status, you can check that on the PolkadotJS UI as well.
+nomination status, you can check that on the Polkadot-JS UI as well.

 [validators]: maintain-guides-how-to-validate-kusama
 [keys]: learn-keys#controller-and-stash-keys